-With respect to the measurement of inflation pressure, we find that, during recoveries, unemployment by itself is not an indicator of inflation pressure.
-Rather, inflation pressure is the gap between the actual unemployment rate and the natural rate.
+With respect to the measurement of the driving force of inflation, we find that, during recoveries, unemployment by itself is not the proper measure.
+Rather, that measure is the gap between the actual unemployment rate and the natural rate.
 This finding explains why recoveries can continue over extended periods, as long as a decade, when unemployment is gliding downward by many percentage points, while inflation is close to constant.
-Another way to express the same finding is that the labor market can gradually tighten in the sense of the Diamond-Mortensen-Pissarides (DMP) model's measure of labor-market tightness, the vacancy/unemployment ratio, while inflation remains at a constant low level.
+Another way to express the same finding is that the labor market can gradually tighten in the sense of the Diamond-Mortensen-Pissarides model's measure of labor-market tightness, the vacancy/unemployment ratio, while inflation remains at a constant low level.